scmaia/openai-challenge/README.md

 # Moody AI

-A simple application using OpenAI api.
-The application provides a prompt interface with mood qualifiers for each interaction.
+A simple application using OpenAI API which provides an interface for interaction with an AI chatbot, where the user can select the chatbot's mood.
+Filters and favorite options allow for easy browsing of the chatbot's past responses.

 ## Features